 19. Tempura Hajime

 Gaining entry to Tempura Hajime is kind of like getting into a secret society, and the experience once inside is no less sacrosanct.
 Take a seat and let Shigeo Yoshihara seduce your taste buds one dish at a time.
 We can’t go past the Ten-don these guys do, which is a selection of vegetable and seafood tempura on steamed rice with teriyaki sauce on top, served with miso soup and salad.
+This hidden gem uses traditional Japanese techniques to create an open kitchen vibe perfect for fresh sushi and sashimi finished with a Japanese-style dining experience.

 Address: 60 Park St, South Melbourne VIC 3205